-Stages Dates Evidence gathering to inform review June 2020 - March 2021 (completed) Consultation with key stakeholders on need forreview of policies January 2021 - May 2021 (completed) Report outcome of review to Members including recommendations on the need toupdate policies September - November 2021 (completed) Consultation on draft updated policy (Regulation18) December 2021 - February 2022 (completed) Consultation on draft Kent Minerals and Waste Local Plan 2023-38 (Regulation 18) October 2022 - November 2022 (completed) Consultation on further proposed changes to the Kent Minerals and Waste Local Plan (Regulation 18) June - July 2023 Publication of draft updated policy (Regulation 19) for representations on soundness (Pre- Submission Draft) Jan - Feb 2024 Submission to Secretary of State May 2024 Independent Examination Hearings July 2024 Inspector's Report November 2024 Adoption February 2025
+Stages Dates Evidence gathering to inform review June 2020 - March 2021 (completed) Consultation with key stakeholders on need for review of policies January 2021 - May 2021 (completed) Report outcome of review to Members including recommendations on the need to update policies September - November 2021 (completed) Consultation on draft updated policy (Regulation 18) December 2021 - February 2022 (completed) Consultation on draft Kent Minerals and Waste Local Plan 2023-38 (Regulation 18) October 2022 - November 2022 (completed) Consultation on further proposed changes to the Kent Minerals and Waste Local Plan (Regulation 18) June - July 2023 (completed) Publication of draft updated policy (Regulation 19) for representations on soundness (Pre- Submission Draft) Jan - Feb 2024 (completed) Submission to Secretary of State May 2024 (completed) Independent Examination Hearings September 2024 Inspector's Report December 2024 Adoption March 2025

-- 2.1.11 The table above has not changed from that published in the previous Minerals and Waste Development Scheme (May 2023).
-The timetable reflects the consultation that took place in 2023 on a small number of further material changes to the Kent Minerals and Waste Local Plan.
-These changes relate to: Updates to aggregate requirements in Policy CSM2; removal of a commitment to make provision for the management of waste produced in London; and removal of the strategic site allocation at Norwood Quarry, Sheppey for the landfill of hazardous waste specifically incinerator fly ash (Policy CSW5).
+- 2.1.11 The table above has changed slightly from that published in the previous Minerals and Waste Development Scheme (November 2023).
+The timetable shows the consultation that took place in 2023 on a small number of further material changes to the Kent Minerals and Waste Local Plan.
 The timetable includes a sensible period between receipt of the Inspector's Report and adoption of the new Kent Minerals and Waste Local Plan.
-In accordance with the Council's Constitution, the Kent Minerals and Waste Local Plan 2024-2039 proposed for adoption will be presented to Full Council for agreement. - 2.1.12 It should be noted that, to a certain extent, the timing of the examination hearings and receipt of the Inspector's Report are dependent on the Planning Inspectorate.
+In accordance with the Council's Constitution, the Kent Minerals and Waste Local Plan 2024-2039 proposed for adoption will be presented to Full Council for agreement. - 2.1.12 To a certain extent, the timing of the examination hearings and receipt of the Inspector's Report are dependent on the Planning Inspectorate.
+Indeed, the slight change to the timetable reflects the fact that examination hearings are taking place in September 2024 (rather than July as indicated in the previous MWLDS).